 I’m a big believer in enabling my child to be self-sufficient in life.
 For play, it was equally important that she be involved in the setup and cleanup.
-As you can imagine, this looks quite different at age 7 as it did at age 3, but with the right rules and tools, every age child can help in the tidying up process.
+As you can imagine, this looks quite different at age seven than it did at age three, but with the right rules and tools, children of every age can help in the tidying-up process.
 Some constants have been to:

-The purge is the key to keeping on top of clutter.
+This is the key to keeping on top of all of the things.
 The amount of stuff that comes into your home after kids is UNBELIEVABLE.
-I binge quarterly, moving most items to the garage to hold, out of sight, for 3 – 4 months.
+I declutter quarterly, moving most items to the garage to hold, out of sight, for three to four months.
 If no one has missed the article in that amount of time, I then donate it, discard it, or resell it, moving it on to its new home.
 This quarterly cadence helps me to stay on top of the ever-growing mound of art, schoolwork, and things that come into our space daily, helping it to never get too far out of hand.

 For me, having a clutter-free home is key to creating a calm environment.
 I’ve noticed the same in my daughter, watching as she engages in deep play and creativity better in a tidy space than surrounded by clutter.
 I began to talk to her about WHY we stay organized and tidy in our space, helping her to notice how she feels, and motivating her to help in the process and keep her own spaces pretty clean for a child.